0xc1c4da/phosphor/README.md

 # Phosphor

-A native UTF‑8 ANSI / text-mode art editor.

-Phosphor stores glyphs as Unicode codepoints (UTF‑8 canvas), but can render canvases using multiple classic bitmap fonts (DOS/Amiga/etc) as well as Unicode atlas rendering.
+Phospher is a modern Text Mode Art editor for modern (and old) terminals.
+It is built around UTF-8, Unscii 2.1 8x16 & Xterm 256(240) colours, and also supports classic DOS/Amiga/etc bitmap fonts and palettes, as well as eXtended Binary with embedded fonts.

 It focuses on practical workflows for ANSI art: layers, palettes, scripting, SAUCE metadata, import/export, and a full featured 16colo.rs browser.

+I'm writing this editor for myself, but other's may find it interesting.
+I welcome positive feedback, constructive criticism, feature requests & bug reports.

 ![Phosphor Screenshot](dist/phosphor.png)